-The few rich people who could afford it in ancient times even used it for embalming in ancient Egypt because it is a great preservative.
+The few rich people who could afford it in ancient times even used it for embalming in ancient Egypt because it was a great preservative.

 It was highly prized, even more so than gold, and used as gifts for monarchs.

-Cinnamon is native to India, Sri Lanka, Myanmar, Bangladesh.
+Cinnamon is native to India, Sri Lanka, Myanmar, and Bangladesh.

 Types of cinnamon

 Ceylon cinnamon, preferred for its safety, is referred to as “true” cinnamon (R).
 This type of cinnamon is also a bit more expensive than other kinds of cinnamon.

 You should know that the most common culinary variety available in the United States is not true cinnamon but Cassia cinnamon is.